Great American Beer Festival Post-Event Sustainability Overview

 - House lights are kept at 50% during the show.

 The GABF sustainability program is one of the leading programs in the country.
-We’re excited by the prospect of another year of growth, learning and waste diversion in 2017.
+We’re excited by the prospect of another year of growth, learning and waste diversion.
 Thank you for continued your support!